PavelKastornyy/ansi4j/README.md

 * Configuration that contains all settings for parser factory and other elements.
 * ParserFactory is thread-safe instance of factory, that can be used for creating N parsers for parsing N texts.
 So, usually there is only one factory.
+* FunctionFinder finds function in text and resolves found function.
 * Parsers.
 There are three types of parsers:
     * Parser (created via factory) is a non thread-safe front-end for TextParser and FunctionParser.
 One parser is created for every text.
 Parser is very light, so it is possible to create it for every text line.